winf-hsos/impacts-of-digitalization/README.md

 # Impacts of Digitalization

-Here you find code examples around the module Impacts of Digitalization at the University of Applied Sciences in Osnabrück.
+Welcome to the code repository for the course *Impacts of Digitalization*.
+The course is originally a module at the [University of Applied Sciences in Osnabrück](https://www.hs-osnabrueck.de/), but I decided to make it publicly available to anyone.
+You can find all lessons of this course online: [Impacts of Digitalization Online](http://iodi.datalit.de/)